KickingTheTV/ciapp-alpha-docs/docs/tests/swift.md

 ## Using SPM

-Add `dd-sdk-swift-testing package to your project.
+Add `dd-sdk-swift-testing` package to your project.
 It is located at https://github.com/DataDog/dd-sdk-swift-testing.
-Then link your test targets with the library `DatadogSDKTesting from the package.
+Then link your test targets with the library `DatadogSDKTesting` from the package.
-If you are doing UITesting, your app running the UItests should also be linked with this library.
+If you are running UITests, your app running the tests should also be linked with this library.

 ## Binary linking

-Download the project at [dd-sdk-swift-testing](https://github.com/DataDog/dd-sdk-swift-testing) In a terminal go to the project folder and run `make release`, the resulting framework `DatadogSDKTesting.xcframework can be found at `./build/xcframework`
+Download the project at [dd-sdk-swift-testing](https://github.com/DataDog/dd-sdk-swift-testing) In a terminal go to the project folder and run `make release`, the resulting framework `DatadogSDKTesting.xcframework` can be found at `./build/xcframework`
 Then you can copy and link your test targets with the XCFramework.
-If you are doing UITesting, your app running the UItests should also be linked with this framework.
+If you are running UITests, your app running the tests should also be linked with this library.

 ## Enabling